Attic Insulation Phoenix

 As a leading Phoenix attic insulation contractor our recommended R-Value for our Owen’s Corning AttiCat expanding blown-in insulation is an R38.
 More isn’t always better when it comes to attic insulation in Arizona.
 Going over this value will not make enough of a difference to justify the cost.
 R30 or R38 is what you should aim to have in your attic to ensure your home is well insulated.

 Cellulose vs. Fiberglass Insulation

-Most homes, built since the 80’s, have cellulose insulation installed.
+Most homes, built since the ’80s, have cellulose insulation installed.
 Cellulose settles over time, which means that you may have started out with an R30 but most likely have an average of 4” of insulation now, which is not enough to insulate your home.
 Jim Brown and Sons Roofing use Owen’s Corning AttiCat Expanding Blown-in Insulation, which is made of fiberglass.

 Here are some of the benefits of using fiberglass insulation: